aws-samples/mlops-pipeline-prestodb/blog_post.md

 ## Solution design

-The solution design involves setting up the data preparation and training pipeline, implementing the batch transform pipeline, and deploying the approved model as a real time SageMaker Endpoint for inference.
+The solution design includes setting up the data preparation and training pipeline, implementing the batch transform pipeline, and deploying the approved model as a real time SageMaker Endpoint for inference.
 All [pipeline